dbgjerez/b0rr3g0-blog/content/en/posts/gitops-argocd.md

 Git contains the desired state of one or some pieces on our cluster.
 Whereas, GitOps guarantee synchronization between both.

+Thus, the source repository code (dev), will be separated from the operation's repository (Ops).
+It will facilitate the separation of both lifecycles.

 In this way, Git becomes our central piece, simplifying the different processes and able to make new features.

 # Why ArgoCD